-SUBJECT: PROFESSIONAL CERTIFICATION: 175 HOURS OF PROFESSIONAL DEVELOPMENT REQUIREMENT (Cont'd.)
+SUBJECT: REGISTRATION AND PROFESSIONAL LEARNING (Cont'd.)

-Any employee holding a certificate in the classroom teaching service who obtains certification from the National Board for Professional Teaching Standards will be considered CTLE-compliant for the registration period in which he or she obtains this certification.
-The employee must still meet any language acquisition requirements, however.
+Any employee holding a certificate in the classroom teaching service who obtains certification from the National Board for Professional Teaching Standards will be considered CTLE-compliant for the registration period in which they obtain this certification.
+However, the employee must still meet any language acquisition requirements.